-If you're strolling the main street of Los Olivos and you see a very small building - a building much too small to hold even a handful of people, let alone be one of the more popular tasting rooms in the area - then you've found Carhartt.
-Do not be deceived by the diminutive size of its exterior, Carhartt's tasting room boasts a large space out back that's dog and group and drinking friendly.
+If you're strolling the main street of Los Olivos and you see a very cozy cabin, then you've found Carhartt.
+Do not be deceived by the woodsy appearance of its exterior, Carhartt's tasting room boasts a large, warm space out back that's dog and group and drinking friendly.
 For a small tasting fee, you can try their excellent blends and enjoy some chit chat on the relaxing patio.
 There's even a good chance that one of the winemakers, either Brooke or Mike (or their son), will be the person who is pouring for you.
 Who better to tell you about the process?
 Carhartt's wines aren't available at restaurants or wine bars.
 You have to visit to try!

 The tasting room for Beckmen Vineyards is cozy and painted red, just the sort of place you imagine you'll find on a wine tasting expedition.
 There are flowers, scenic vistas, friendly cats and - oh! - super wines, too.
 Beckmen's estate vineyard, Purisima Mountain, is reputed to grow some of the finest Rhone varietals in the region.
 Lovers of Grenache will find a favorite at Beckmen, one of the better area wineries to produce a pure, unblended wine.
 Join the wine club to enjoy a 15-25% discount (depending on your membership level).
 There's a duck pond with lovely gazebos that are perfect for picnics, so plan ahead.
 Downtown Los Olivos is just a short drive away.
 Plenty of parking.

 Recommended for Los Olivos' Best Wineries because: Go for some of the best Grenaches in the valley!
 Great with food or by itself.

 Geneva's expert tip: Pack a picnic or pick something up at Los Olivos Grocery to enjoy by the duck pond.
 Call ahead to make reservations for the best spot!